boobaGreen/S2INodeJsPOF/readme.md

 ### 4 - Connect your MongoDB database

 Create, if don't exist, a `config.env` file and the insert an enviroment variable named `DB` with your MongoDB connection string.
 Set a `PORT` , in the example is "3000" , if not set the default is 5000.
+There is a configFAKE.env file as an example and as a possible template.

 EXAMPLE "config.env" :